What is CivicLex?

 Civic Glossary - This, located on the web-version of the platform, will help readers understand terms like CHDO, TIF, and many other confusing acronyms and terms in civic life.
 It is scheduled for production in 2018.

 CivicLex Openings - These are gallery-style events and town halls focused on bringing together stakeholders and everyday citizens to discuss specific issues and experience a physical version of our platform.
-Our second opening is scheduled for Winter 2018.
+Our second opening is scheduled for May 2018.